casbin/casbin-website/docs/Overview.md

 title: Overview
 ---

-Casbin is a powerful and efficient open-source access control library for Golang projects.
+Casbin is a powerful and efficient open-source access control library.
 It provides support for enforcing authorization based on various access control models.

 ## All the languages supported by Casbin: